fabri1983/sgdk-video-player/README.md

 ### NOTES

-- I recommend to use a video resize and filter program like *VirtualDub 2*, which allows you to keep a crips image when resizing, uses custom ratio with black regions when resizing, lets you crop the video, and also comes with all kind of useful filters.
+- I recommend to use a video resize and filter program like *VirtualDub 2*, which allows you to keep a crisp image when resizing, uses custom ratio with black regions when resizing, lets you crop the video, and also comes with all kind of useful filters.
 That way the `extract.bat` script, which calls ffmpeg, will only extract the frames without any resizing, and then extract the audio in correct format for the SGDK rescomp tool.

 ### TODO

 - Update joy like in raycasting project.
 - Try Enigma on tilemaps and check if the optimized decompressor is faster than current timings.
 - Pre load frame 0 before starting music and see how does result with sound timing/sync.